Generic Variance Bounds on Estimation and Prediction Errors in Time Series Analysis: An Entropy Perspective: Conclusions

 \section{Conclusions}

 In this paper, we have derived generic bounds on the variances of estimation and prediction errors in time series analysis using information theory, and the bounds are applicable to any causal estimators/predictors while the processes to be estimated/predicted can have arbitrary distributions.
-More specifically, the error bounds are seen to be solely determined by the conditional entropy of the data point to be estimated or predicted given the side information or past observations.
-Moreover, it is discovered that the necessary and sufficient condition to achieve the fundamental prediction error bounds asymptotically is that the innovation is asymptotically white Gaussian; this indicates that the minimum-variance predictor should be Gaussianizing-whitening.
+Moreover, it is discovered that the necessary and sufficient condition to achieve the fundamental prediction error bounds asymptotically is that the innovation is asymptotically white Gaussian.
 When it comes to Gaussian processes and $1$-step prediction, our bounds reduce to the Kolmogorov--Szeg\"o formula and Wiener--Masani formula in linear prediction theory.